-Now and again, an incident occurs which casts new light on the importance of data security.
-Data breaches today have become so common that we are now desensitized to stories of malicious attacks and hackers.
-However, for the 250 Afghan interpreters who fell victim to the UK’s Ministry of Defence (MoD) data incident recently, the impact is immeasurable.
+Now and again, an incident occurs which casts a new light on the importance of data security.
+Data breaches today have become so common that we are now desensitised to stories of malicious attacks and hackers.
+However, for the 250 Afghan interpreters who fell victim to the UK’s Ministry of Defence (MoD) data incident this week, the impact is immeasurable.

-The MoD has fallen into the same human-error shaped hole which thousands of organizations across the globe find themselves in, every year.
-While humans are at the heart of business, errors will occur; human error, after all, is human nature.
+The MoD has fallen into the same human-error shaped hole which thousands of organisations across the globe find themselves in, every year.
+While humans are at the heart of business, errors will occur; human error, afterall, is human nature.
 However, not every mistake can be treated as a learning experience.

 The subject of great outrage, the MoD are currently under investigation for an incident which, given the appropriate security practices, could have been prevented.